top of page

 Clare Mackintosh is a British author with an interesting background.
 She studied French and Management at university and spent a year as a bilingual secretary in Paris as part of her program.
 After graduation she joined the police force, first becoming a sergeant in Chipping Norton and later Operations Inspector for Thames Valley Police in Oxfordshire.
 Mackintosh left the police force in 2011 to become a writer full time.
 Mackintosh now lives in rural north Wales and has found inspiration in her new town for her detective series featuring DC Ffion Morgan, the subject of this post.

-The last party | Ffion Morgan book 1 | Published August 2022 | Read June 2024
+The last party | Ffion Morgan Book 1 | Published August 2022 | Read June 2024

 The lake where Rhys's body is found straddles both England and Wales, so Detective Leo Brady from the Cheshire Major Crime Squad gets involved.
 Ffion had a one-night stand with Leo on the night of the murder and now they must work together on the case.